Th4ntis/th4ntis.github.io/_posts/2023-05-15-Windows11-Machine-Setup.md

 author:
 - th4ntis
 ---

+A virtual machine(VM) is the virtualization or emulation of a computer system.
+It's a way to run a computer system such as windows or linux.
+You can use this to test new/other features, software, configurations, etc.

+VM software that is used to emulate other computer systems are [VMWare Workstation Player](https://www.vmware.com/products/workstation-player.html) (Free version), [VMWare Workstation Pro](https://www.vmware.com/products/workstation-pro.html) (Paid version), or [Virtualbox](https://www.virtualbox.org/).
+I have VMWare Workstation Pro but Player works just as well.
+You can go with either VMWare or Virtualbox, both work and it just comes down to personal preference on the application and what you're use to.
+There's minor differences between the two for most end users.

+Obviously your setup may differ depending on your system specs.
+I typically go with 4GB(4096 MB) of RAM per VM, 2 processors and 2 cores per processor but I have a bit beefier machine.
+If you need to, you can start with 4 or 8GB of RAM and 2 processors and 2 core per processor, for the install so it goes faster then drop it down to 2 or 4GB of RAM and 2 processors and 1 core per processor.

 We start the same way as [Windows 10 VM Setup](https://blog.th4ntis.com/Windows10-Machine-Setup) but once met with this screen telling us we don't meet the requirements...

 ![](https://github.com/Th4ntis/CyberSecNotes/raw/main/.gitbook/assets/image%20(548).png)